 FAQ.

 FullCircle is not a typical “future of work” fund.
 In fact, we don’t invest in “categories”.
-Instead, we have an outcome-driven thesis focusing on who works (rather than how) with the goal of creating a more sustainable and equitable workforce.
+Instead, we have an outcome-driven thesis focused on creating structural change in the workforce, either by expanding access to work or preventing involuntarily workforce dropouts.

 FullCircle’s investing thesis is to improve access to opportunity.
-I thrive to promptly respond to every message, whether it comes through Twitter, LinkedIn, email or our founder outreach form.
+I thrive to promptly respond to every message, whether it comes through LinkedIn, email or our founder outreach form.
+I write a Substack every month to highlight my current investment targets and problems I am particularly eager to help solve.

 I welcome cold outreach.
-I have invested in founders who thoughtfully reached out to me without any prior connection to FullCircle (ask Claire McTaggart at SquarePeg!).
+I have invested in founders who thoughtfully reached out to me without any prior connection to FullCircle (ask Claire McTaggart at SquarePeg or Melissa Painter at Breakthru!).

 I’ve made an effort to clearly lay out my investing criteria and areas of interest so the best outreach will almost always demonstrate an understanding of what they are and why FullCircle might be a good partner.